Easy Chicken Casserole with Stuffing

 Crush the stuffing first

-Whole stuffing cubes on top tend to brown unevenly and stay hard in spots.
-Crushing them makes a real difference in the topping — more even, more crisp, better coverage across the whole dish.
+Whole stuffing cubes on top can brown unevenly and harden in some places.
+Crushing them improves the topping because it creates more even coverage across the entire dish.

 A note on cream of mushroom